-1. ELECTION OF DIRECTORS Nominees: Peter J. Smith and Dr. John A. Swanson

-FOR all nominees WITHHOLD AUTHORITY listed above (except) to vote for as marked to the all nominees contrary below) listed above [] Γ 1 directors.

-If you wish to withhold authority to vote for any individual nominee, write that nominee's name in the space provided below.

-The Board of Directors recommends a vote FOR the election of all the nominees as

-2. IN THEIR DISCRETION, THE PROXIES ARE AUTHORIZED TO VOTE UPON SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE MEETING OR ANY ADJOURNMENTS OR POSTPONEMENTS THEREOF.

-THIS PROXY WILL BE VOTED AS DIRECTED ABOVE, OR IF RETURNED EXECUTED WITH NO DIRECTION GIVEN, WILL BE VOTED FOR THE ELECTION OF ALL OF THE NOMINEES AS DIRECTORS.
+1. ELECTION OF DIRECTORS Nominees: Roger J. Heinen, Jr., Roger B. Kafker and Jacqueline C. Morby FOR all nominees WITHHOLD AUTHORITY listed above (except to vote for as marked to the all nominees contrary below [ ] listed above [ ] If you wish to withhold authority to vote for any individual nominee, write that nominee's name in the space provided below.
+The Board of Directors recommends a vote FOR the election of all the nominees as directors and FOR the Amendment to the 1996 Stock Option and Grant Plan.
+AMENDMENT TO THE 1996 STOCK OPTION AND GRANT PLAN TO INCREASE BY 1,000,000 THE NUMBER OF SHARES OF COMMON STOCK AVAILABLE FOR ISSUANCE THEREUNDER.
+AGAINST ABSTAIN [ ] [ ] [ ] 3.
+IN THEIR DISCRETION, THE PROXIES ARE AUTHORIZED TO VOTE UPON SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE MEETING OR ANY ADJOURNMENTS OR POSTPONEMENTS THEREOF.
+PLAN TO ATTEND MEETING THIS PROXY WILL BE VOTED AS DIRECTED ABOVE, OR IF RETURNED EXECUTED WITH NO DIRECTION GIVEN, WILL BE VOTED FOR THE ELECTION OF ALL OF THE NOMINEES AS DIRECTORS AND FOR THE AMENDMENT TO THE 1996 STOCK OPTION AND GRANT PLAN.
 PLEASE SIGN, DATE AND RETURN PROMPTLY IN ENCLOSED ENVELOPE.
 THIS PROXY SHOULD BE SIGNED EXACTLY AS NAME APPEARS HEREON.
 Executors, administrators, trustees, attorneys, etc., should give full title as such.
-If the signer is a corporation or partnership, please sign full corporate or partnership name by duly authorized officer.
+If the signer is a corporation or partnership, please sign full corporate or partnership name by duly authorized officer. , 1998 Signature(s) Date -----/\ FOLD AND DETACH HERE /\ Annual Meeting

-Signature(s) Date , 1977

-FOLD AND DETACH HERE

-Annual Meeting of Stockholders of ANSYS, Inc. May 7, 1997 at Southpointe 275 Technology Drive Canonsburg, Pennsylvania beginning at 2:00 P.M.
+Annual Meeting of Stockholders of ANSYS, Inc. May 6, 1998 at

+Law Offices of Buchanan Ingersoll

+One Oxford Centre

+301 Grant Street

+Pittsburgh, Pennsylvania

+(Downtown)

+beginning at 2:00 P.M.